Sir Henry Wilson, 1st Baronet: Corps Commander: summer and autumn 1916

-With the major offensive on the Somme imminent, Foch told Wilson in May that until the Allies had far more guns and ammunition such an attack was "suicidal", worries which were shared by Clemenceau, who apparently came to Rouen especially to see Wilson.
-Like many British generals, Wilson himself was overly impressed by the amount of artillery now available and wrote (22 June 1916) "we run a serious chance of doing something considerable here (on the Somme)."
-IV Corps did not directly participate in the Somme under Wilson's command.
+With the major offensive on the Somme imminent, Foch told Wilson in May that until the Allies had far more guns and ammunition such an attack was "suicidal", worries which were shared by Georges Clemenceau.
+Like many British generals, Wilson was overly impressed by the amount of artillery available.

-In August Haking, Wilson's junior and a favourite of Haig, was made acting Army Commander when Monro left to become Commander-in-Chief, India.
+In August Richard Haking, Wilson's junior and a favourite of Haig, was made acting Army Commander when Monro left to become Commander-in-Chief, India.
 Wilson claimed in his diary that Monro had recommended him to command First Army but this was vetoed by Haig.
 Despite the hopes of his many political friends Wilson was blocked from further promotion.

 By August Wilson had two elite divisions under his command, 63rd (Royal Naval) Division and 9th (Scottish) Division, but resisted pressure from Haig to conduct another attack until after 1 September.
 Wilson was aware that the greater success of French attacks on the Somme was largely owed to more concentrated artillery fire, and that British attacks at High Wood and Guillemont (late July) were less successful.
 It was decided to use a short traditional bombardment rather than a gas attack, and Wilson's men experimented (in vain) with a flamethrower (in May he had been impressed by an explosive device, a sort of prototype Bangalore torpedo, to clear wire).
 Wilson was displeased at the poor state of air support but impressed by the early artillery sound ranging device which he was shown.
 With Haig convinced he was going to "smash the Bosh on the Somme" in September, GHQ now postponed Wilson's attack until October, and now wanted the whole of Vimy Ridge taken, which would mean a joint attack with XVII Corps.
 Some of Wilson's artillery was moved down to the Somme.
 Wilson continued to work on air-artillery coordination and mining, but rejected a proposal to dig jumping-off trenches into No Mans Land, as this would give away the attack.